 3.2 Cryosphere provisioning and cultural functions and services

-Cryosphere information is essential for services for many economic sectors.
+Cryosphere information is essential for services, for many economic sectors.

 Glaciers and snow are natural reservoirs of water for hydroelectric production and operations, agricultural and industrial water supply, and for drinking water to billions.
 Mountains are often called natural “water towers” because they are vital headwaters to many rivers that originate from snow and ice, and other freshwater sources that replenish aquifers.